Core area “Sustainable economic development, training and employment” Creating jobs, promoting employment and enhancing competitiveness

 So far, the graduates of vocational schools and higher education institutions are faced with unemployment notwithstanding their qualifications, as these often do not match the needs of the labour market.
 Germany's interventions are geared towards improving employability in certain occupations that are related to energy efficiency and energy management.

-The BMZ also fosters dialogue between the government and the private sector, and it supports both the development of practice-oriented, responsive vocational training and higher education programmes and the development of in-service training courses for teachers, and the development of programmes to empower women.
+The BMZ also fosters dialogue between the government and the private sector, and it supports both the development of practice-oriented, labour-market oriented dual vocational training, short-term measures for young job-seekers, programmes to empower women and in-service training courses for teachers.

 As part of its regional programmes, the BMZ supports the Institute of Water and Energy Sciences (External link) (including Climate Change) of the Pan-African University.
 There are international master programmes for experts in the fields of water technology, water policy, energy technology and energy policy.
-There are also plans for an entrepreneurs' centre to be set up at the Institute.
+Furthermore, support has been provided for the creation of a business incubator for promoting innovative projects by students and alumni.